huma-engineering/huma-docs/data-collection/clinician-portal/managing-patients/patient-list.md

 ---
 sidebar_position: 1
-title: Search, filter and sort
+title: Filter and sorting the patient list
 ---
-# Searching, filtering and sorting the Patient List
+# Filters and sorting the Patient List
 **User**: Admin; Access Controller; Deployment Staff; Contributor; Organisation Staff

 The **Patient List** is the main dashboard of the Clinician Portal and where you can find all patients listed along with their vitals.
 This list can be filtered, sorted and customised according to the needs of the user.